Andre601/blog/docs/posts/2022/11-18-mastodon.md

 "Favouriting" a post is the same as "Liking" a tweet on Twitter.

-Favouriting a post follows a similar principle as [replying to a post](#replying-to-a-post) in a sense that you can just press the boost icon for posts from the same instance, but need to find the post through search for those from other instances.
+Favouriting a post follows a similar principle as [replying to a post](#replying-to-a-post) in a sense that you can just press the Favourite icon for posts from the same instance, but need to find the post through search for those from other instances.

 ## Recommendations